Learning clubs for SEN schools

 Surrey Docks Farm is a working city farm in south east London.
 We occupy a 2.2 acre site on the bank of the river Thames in Rotherhithe.
 Education is core to what we do at the Farm and we currently offer a wide and varied range of courses, training projects for adults with learning disabilities and workshops for local schools.

-Throughout this project we are also looking into ways of making the Farm more accessible for SEN school self-led visits and have developed a survey to find out where we should focus improvements.
+Throughout this project we have also been looking into ways of making the Farm more accessible for SEN school self-led visits and have developed a survey to find out where we should focus improvements.
 If you are an educator working with young people with special educational needs we’d love to hear from you, please click here for a link to the survey.